TinkersStudio/SeniorProjectDocument/Project Proposal/Proposal.md

   - evaluation criteria for the above requirements (how can an evaluator determine that the implementation of system meets the requirements)

 ### Experiments
+The application will run on Android version 4.4 and above
   - examination of how the system works in an environment that is as close as possible to the intended use
   - expected outcomes of the experiments